A hope for high productivity

 Close your browser windows

 It is a guilty pleasure to bounce from one browser window to another.
 I sit down to start a blog and my research windows have somehow lead me into the abyss that is cute puppy pictures on Facebook.
 I catch myself watching far too many minutes of Game of Thrones analysis videos on YouTube.
 Productivity is about staying focused and completing tasks.
 You’re not going to do that if you’ve wasted 30 minutes looking at celebrity pictures on Instagram.
-One solution is to create a and start blocking those sites that you cannot resist.
+One solution is to create a browser profile and start blocking those sites that you cannot resist.

-Clear off your monitor farm
+Clear off the monitor farm

 With a single screen, I was forced to fight my distractions.
 I had to actively prevent myself from falling into email and Twitter, from ever losing focus on my main window.
 It took some time for me to exercise that willpower.
 But by finding methods of sticking to my task rather than coping with my distractions, my single-screen machine ultimately improved how I work.
 It can for you, too — if only you resist the pull of two displays.”

 Every ping will cost you lost productivity.
 Close your email and turn off your phone notifications.
-Studies show that your pull you away; you lose focus and productivity even if you do not interact.
+Studies show that your notification pings pull you away; you lose focus and productivity even if you do not interact.
 “Our results suggest that mobile phones can disrupt attention performance even if one does not interact with the device.
 As mobile phones become integrated into more and more tasks, it may become increasingly difficult for people to set their phones aside and concentrate fully on the task at hand, whatever it may be.”

 Email is just as distracting.
 Reserve four 30-minute blocks of time during your day to answer email.
 If you focus on those emails and dedicate yourself to completion, you will accomplish your communication goals.
 Knowing this, you can confidently close down your inbox at all other times of the day to power through your to-do list.